apisearch-io/php-client/README.md

     brand: Supershirts
     created_at: now()
 searchable_metadata:
-    - T-shirt blue and red
+    name: T-shirt blue and red
-    - This is an amazing T-shirt
+    description: This is an amazing T-shirt
-    - Supershirts
+    brand: Supershirts
 exact_matching_metadata:
     - 4303ui203
     - 7827298738293